bitshares/docs.bitshares.org/_sources/bitshares/user/dex-trading.txt

 Order Matching
 ##############

-BitShares 2.0 matches orders on a first-come, first-serve basis and gives the buyer the best price possible up to the limit.
+BitShares 2.0 matches orders on a first-come, first-serve basis and gives the buyer the best price possible up to the limit (also known as "walking the book").
 Rather than charging *unpredictable fees* from market overlap (as has been in the previous network), the network charges a defined fee based upon the size of the order matched and the assets involved.
 Each asset issuer gets an opportunity to configure their fees.

+Tutorial
+########

+:doc:`../tutorials/dex-trading.rst`